AnonymEr1234/AnonymEr1234.github.io/docs/_posts/2025-05-19-welcome-to-jekyll.md

 - additionally you now also have a scalar $ \lambda$ to manage the noise cancelling of the attention mechanism
 - just like with in the traditional transformer model you use the weight matrices to project X to $XW^Q = Q, \quad XW^K = K, \quad XW^V = V$
 - afterwards Q and K are being split in the middle to $$Q_1, Q_2, K_1, K_2 \in \mathbb{R}^{n \times d}$$
-- And the following formula is used to calculate the differential attention
+- And the following formula is used to calculate the differential attention:
 $$\text{DiffAttn}(X) = \left(\text{softmax}\left(\frac{Q_1K_1^T}{\sqrt{d}}\right) - \lambda \cdot \text{softmax}\left(\frac{Q_2K_2^T}{\sqrt{d}}\right)\right)V$$

 ![Description](/graphics/DiffAttnGraph.png)